Skip to navigation Skip to content

 • hold an Australian passport, and

-• has returned to Australia to reside
+• have returned to Australia to reside

 Documents required